hangxie/parquet-tools/USAGE.md

 * Google Cloud Storage (GCS) bucket
 * Azure Storage Container

+`parquet-tools` can read parquet files from these locations:
+* HTTP/HTTPS URL

 you need to have proper permission on the file you are going to process.

 #### File System